ikunetwork/WhitePaper/README.md

 <@MIKE INSERT RISK SCORE SEE ATTACHED>

-Such strategy compresses the R&D pipeline, allowing for value inflection to be reached more efficiently - accelerating market entry of inexpensive, safe biotechnologies.
-In short, patents stifle innovation.
+Such strategy compresses the R&D pipeline, allowing for value inflection to be reached more efficiently - accelerating market entry of inexpensive, safe biotechnologies.<sup>[25a](#f25a)</sup> In short, patents stifle innovation.
 Copyrights do not.

 We anticipate these efficiencies allow for longevity escape velocity — the point at which, for every year you're alive, science is able to extend your life for more than a year.
 The holdup to achieve these efficiencies is not the science, but the incentive to mobilize resources to realize the science.
 Blockchains enable digitally programmable incentive models to coordinate resources where it was not previously possible.